Preston City Oval: Modern ground

-In the 1960s, the then-VFL's Fitzroy Football Club was interested in moving its base from the Brunswick Street Oval to Preston, owing to a poor relationship with the Fitzroy Cricket Club, and in 1962 it made a request to the Preston Council for a 40-year lease of the venue; but, the council decided that the lease could be granted only if the Fitzroy and Preston football clubs came to agreeable terms, which they did not.
+In the 1960s, the Fitzroy Football Club (FFC) was interested in moving its base from Brunswick Street Oval to Preston, owing to a poor relationship with the Fitzroy Cricket Club.
+In 1962, it made a request to the Preston Council for a 40-year lease of the venue, but the council decided that the lease could be granted only if FFC and PFC came to agreeable terms, which they did not.